-People with age-related macular degeneration (AMD) are also in the age group at higher risk for more severe coronavirus infections.
+Research shows that people with age-related macular degeneration (AMD) have a 25% greater risk of COVID-related complications—such as respiratory failure and mortality—than people without AMD.
+People with AMD are also in the age group at higher risk for more severe COVID-19 coronavirus infections.
 It is important to know how to both protect your eyesight and at the same time stay safe from this virus.

 Coronavirus and Wet Age-Related Macular Degeneration